bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/boston.md

 #### New England Aquarium
-If you want to see a million different types of penguins or pet a baby manta ray in the petting zoo tan, this is the aquarium for you!
+If you want to see a million different types of penguins or pet a baby manta ray in the petting zoo tank, this is the aquarium for you!
 If you're just walking by, you can get a glimpse of a couple seals near the entrance line in an outdoor tank.

 #### Freedom Trail